sprout-laravel/docs/00-00-installation.md

 Now that you're all configured, and you have your tenant, whether that's an Eloquent model or something else, you're almost ready to start building.
+Whatever you're building, you're most likely going to need some routes that require a tenant.

-Sprout adds a helper method to the `Route` facade that makes creating tenanted routes simple.
+Fortunately, Sprout adds a helper method to the `Route` facade that makes creating tenanted routes simple.

 ```php
 Route::tenanted(function () {